Account based pension

 Legislation that governs the operation of complying super funds in Australia.

 Sustainability isn’t just about considering the impacts of decisions we make today, its’ about your future financial security.

 For StatewideSuper, sustainability is about recognising that the actions we take and the way we invest will have an ongoing impact on the environment, society and the economy.
 Because it affects everything we do, we’ve made sustainability a guiding principle across our business – our investments, our organisation and our place in the community.

 A member can choose to change the investment option for their account balance and/or future transactions at any time.
 This is called an investment switch.
-The first switch in any financial year is free.
+There is no cost to switch the investment option for future transactions.
+The first account balance switch in any financial year is free.
 Any further switches in the same financial year will attract a fee (StatewideSuper’s fee is $20 for each switch.)
 This fee will be deducted from the member’s account at the time of the switch.

 Tax File Number (TFN)

 A unique number issued by the Australian Tax Office (ATO) to individuals and organisations to increase the efficiency in administering tax and other Commonwealth Government systems.

 A condition for which most super funds provide insurance cover.
 The definition of TPD may vary slightly from fund to fund, but generally requires that, for payment of the benefit, the trustee must be satisfied that ‘the member will never again be able to work in any occupation to which they may be suited by reason of their training, education or experience’.

 A Transition to Retirement Pension enables members who have achieved their preservation age to access their superannuation benefits in the form of a pension (income stream) without retiring or satisfying another condition of release.
 You need to draw a minimum pension each year based on your account balance, with the maximum pension being 10% of your account balance.
 You cannot make lump sum withdrawals.